 Once up top, we saw we were the only women, and decidedly the only foreigners, opting for this most scenic section of seating.
 As some of the young Nepali men erupted into country song, Jess and I loosened up with a few nervous laughs, our bodies wedged between sacks of rice, backpacks, suitcases and people.

 I smiled at him.
-“I like some punk and metal too,” I said.
+“I like some punk and metal too!”
+I said, trying to mirror his enthusiasm.

 “Cool!”
 Dennis repeated.